Pioreactor/docs.pioreactor/developer-guide/03-Background jobs/03-avoiding-od.md

 class JustPause(BackgroundJobWithDodgingContrib):

     def __init__(self, ...):
-        super().__init__(..., enable_dodging_od=True or False) # set to True if you want the dodging behaviour right away.
+        super().__init__(..., enable_dodging_od=False, plugin_name="just-pause") # set to True if you want the dodging behaviour right away.

     ...

     def initialize_dodging_operation(self):
-        self.logger("OD reading is ON and I'm enabled for dodging, so set up what I need...")
+        self.logger.debug("OD reading is ON and I'm enabled for dodging, so set up what I need...")

     def initialize_continuous_operation(self):
-        self.logger("OD reading is off, or being ignored, so set up what I need for that...")
+        self.logger.debug("OD reading is off, or being ignored, so set up what I need for that...")

     def action_to_do_before_od_reading(self):
         # example